ThoughtWorksInc/AS101-4-workshop/README.md

 # sample-flask-application

-This application is intended for use with the `sample-deploy-pipeline` Jenkins application located [here](https://github.com/wilvk/sample-deploy-pipeline).
+**Warning:** this repository deliberately contains vulnerabilities for the purpose of an information security training course, do not use the code from this repository in production.

 The application consists of two docker containers: